AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Get access tokens for testing and development

-When working with Adobe Learning Manager (ALM) APIs, developers need a valid OAuth 2.0 access token to authenticate API requests.
+When working with Adobe Learning Manager APIs, developers need a valid OAuth 2.0 access token to authenticate API requests.
 Generating this token through the standard OAuth flow can be complex and time-consuming, especially for quick testing, learning, or development.
 Adobe Learning Manager provides a token generation tool to simplify this process.

 This tool is ideal during: